Jberczel/jberczel.github.io/_posts/2015-02-15-seeing-is-believing.md

 ---

 Just thought I'd share a cool little [ gem ](https://github.com/JoshCheek/seeing_is_believing) I came across recently.
-As mentioned in the README, it was inspired by Bret Victor's thought-provoking talk, [ Inventing on Principle ](https://www.youtube.com/watch?v=PUv66718DII).
+As mentioned in the README, it was inspired by Bret Victor's thought-provoking talk [ Inventing on Principle ](https://www.youtube.com/watch?v=PUv66718DII).

 The Principle:
 > Creators need an immediate connection to what they create.